-- The command vehicle was used on five (5) operations. - 9. .50 Caliber Rifles Long range precision rifles.
+The CNT vehicle was used on thirteen (13) operations.

+9. .50 Caliber Rifles - Long range precision rifles.

 Barrett Firearms Model 82A1M semi-auto .50 caliber rifle, no initial cost, quantity: 3.
 Rifles have the capability of immobilizing vehicles, penetrating barriers, and disrupting explosives at great distances.
-Rifles were donated from the Department of Energy (DOE). .50 caliber ammunition manufactured by Hornady and Barrett, cost: \$5 per round, quantity: Varied and subject to change based on training and operational usage.
+Rifles were donated from the Department of Energy (DOE). .50 caliber ammunition manufactured by Hornady and Barrett, cost: \$5 per round, quantity: 219.
 Ammunition for .50 caliber rifles.